NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 and text and above all for implementing a prototype of an interoperable DNS Cookie in Bind9, Knot and PowerDNS during the hackathon of IETF104 in Prague.
-Thanks for valuable input and suggestions go to Ralph Dolmans, Bob Harold, Daniel Salzman, Martin Hoffmann, ...
+Thanks for valuable input and suggestions go to Ralph Dolmans, Bob Harold, Daniel Salzman, Martin Hoffmann, Nukund Sivaraman, Loganaden Velvindron

+{{test-vectors.md}}